alan-turing-institute/fridge/simple_test_azure_deployment.md

-# A minimal cluster on Azure
+# Creating a test deployment on Azure

-These steps allow you to deploy a minimal AKS cluster on Azure with a single VM that allows RDP access.
+This document outlines the steps to create a test deployment on Azure, using Azure Kubernetes Service (AKS) and Kubevirt.

-## Step 1 - Create an AKS cluster
+## Step 1 - Create an Azure Kubernetes cluster

 Create a resource group using Azure CLI.